stevenwright1/Documents/modern-best-practices-for-a-citrix-adc-implementation.md

 \
 To ensure that data continues to flow during a cable, switch, or interface failure, you should connect your ADC to each network with redundant cables.

-To combine the interfaces connecting each network a single link (known as a channel), you must configure link aggregation on your ADC.
+To combine the interfaces connecting each network into a single link (known as a channel), you must configure link aggregation on your ADC.
 Ideally, you should use Link Aggregation Control Protocol (LACP) but, manual aggregated links are possible in the rare event that your network switches do not support LACP.

 Instructions for configuring Link Aggregation on your Citrix ADC can be found here:
 <https://docs.citrix.com/en-us/citrix-adc/13/networking/interfaces/configuring-link-aggregation.html>